-- a) Applicants failing to fully achieve the program entry requirements as stated above may be offered a conditional admission (acceptance) if the following conditions are met: - A minimum high school entry average score of 60% for both Arabic and English streams - Passing successfully multiple mini interviews (MMI) - b) Students who do not meet the minimum TOEFL/IELTS English language proficiency requirement: these students may enroll in the EAP program in order to improve their English skills and achieve the required TOEFL/IELTS score. - c) Students who do not pass the Mathematics Placement Test: these students must successfully complete the necessary remedial-math course before being allowed to register in any math or math-related courses. - d) Students who have been unable to provide attested certificates or equalization certificates: these students must provide the appropriate certification by the end of their first academic semester. - e) Exceptional accommodation for Fall 2020-2021: due to non-availability of TOEFL and IELTS test centers, holders of British high school system, US system, IB system and Indian system, and all systems using English as medium of instructions have once semester to submit the official score of the English proficiency test.
+- a) Students who do not meet the English language proficiency requirement: these students must enroll in the EAP program in order to improve their English skills and achieve the required TOEFL/IELTS score. - b) Students who do not pass the Math Placement Test: these students must successfully complete the remedial math course before being allowed to register in any math course. - c) Students who have been unable to provide attested certificates or equivalency certificate: these students must provide the equivalency certificate before the end of their first semester. - d) Students who do not fulfil the program specific minimum score of their High School Certificate may be granted a conditional admission by the Dean of the Faculty.
+AN Undertaking must be signed by the student.